 We know that theatre is not created without taking risks and we will work alongside the sector to increase its ability to weather those risks - identifying new partners, markets and opportunities.

-Theatre will contribute to our Achieving great art for everyone goals and priorities by:
+Theatre will contribute to our Great art and culture for everyone goals and priorities by:

 - creating opportunities for artistic collaborations that increase the diversity of work available to audiences